EXCLUSIVE-Slot machine maker International Game Technology eyes sale -sources

 By Mike Stone

-The company makes popular slot machines bearing a variety of brands such as that of television show "Wheel of Fortune," as well as the movie "Avatar."
-The company branched out into social gaming with the 2012 acquisition of Double Down Interactive LLC, the developer of the DoubleDown Casino on Facebook.

-IGT has been working on a sale for more than two months and has attracted interest from other gaming companies and private equity firms, the people said.
+IGT, which has a market capitalization of more than $3 billion, has been working on a sale for more than two months and has attracted interest from other gaming companies as well as private equity firms, the people said.

-News of the sale process sent the company's stock 14.4 percent higher to $14.31 on Monday, giving the company a market value of more than $3.5 billion.
+News of the sale process sent the stock soaring 14.4 percent to $14.31 in Monday afternoon trading, giving the company a market value of more than $3.5 billion.

-According to IGTs website, customers include Stations Casinos, MGM Resorts International, and the Bellagio Resort and Casino.

-IGT decided to seek a buyer because the company's stock had lost 31 percent of its value because of slow fundamentals in the gaming market.
-The declining value of the company could spoil some bidders' appetite for the gaming equipment maker, some people cautioned.
+IGT has decided to seek a buyer because the company's stock had lost 31 percent of its value due to slow fundamentals in the gaming market.
+Uncertainty around the declining value of the company could spoil some bidders' appetite for the gaming equipment maker, some people cautioned.

-The sale process could also be challenged because of regulatory approvals needed in gaming mergers.
-A deal could take more than a year to complete because of the need for international approvals, according to several people familiar with the matter.
+The sale process could also be challenged because of lengthy regulatory approvals needed in gaming mergers.
+A deal could take more than a year to consummate due to a maze of international approvals, according to several people familiar with the matter.

-A sale of IGT would follow several deals involving slot machine makers in the past year.
+A potential sale of IGT would follow several deals involving slot machine makers in the past year.

-Last year, Bally Technologies purchased gaming equipment provider SHFL entertainment for $1.3 billion, while lottery company Scientific Games bought slot machine maker WMS Industries for $1.5 billion.
+Last year, Bally Technologies purchased gaming equipment provider SHFL entertainment for $1.3 billion, while lottery giant Scientific Games purchased slot machine maker WMS Industries for $1.5 billion.

 Private equity firms, meanwhile, could face a financing challenge stemming from a likely lengthy regulatory review, as banks funding a leveraged buyout would not be able to indefinitely hold funds aside for a deal.